6 Innovation & Idea Management Software (2025 Comparison)

 Our platform also has portfolio management features that enable innovation managers to plan and oversee current projects, report on and share outcomes of projects, and keep a record of past innovative efforts.

-Extra Tools to Promote a Culture of Innovation & the Success of Projects
+Additional Tools to Promote a Culture of Innovation & the Success of Projects

 In addition to the essential tools to collect, iterate, and implement ideas, we allow users to contribute via scouting and provide tools to reward user contributions and keep everyone involved.